AY2223S1-CS2103T-W16-1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests exit the program
+1. User request exit the program
 2. GuestBook shows an exit message
 3. GuestBook exits the program